 - Documentation references should be accompanied by the relevant product name, release version, document book, chapter and page.
 Note that manuals, online help and other documentation accompanying the software are protected by copyright law and subject to nondisclosure provisions in your software license agreement.
 If you paraphrase or summarize documentation text in your own words, then you must cite the source of this information.

 Example documentation citation: ANSYS® Academic Research, Release 16.2, Help System, Coupled Field Analysis Guide, ANSYS, Inc.

 - General documentation citation: ANSYS® [product name], release number, help system, [book and chapter reference name/numbers], ANSYS, Inc.

 - Private communications (such as technical support responses) from ANSYS should not be cited.
-Quotes must be approved by the ANSYS Marketing Department, which will indicate what attribution should accompany the quote.
+Quotes must be approved by ANSYS, which will indicate what attribution should accompany the quote.